002A/ixora.io/creative_portfolio/custom-computer-keyboard.rst

 There are also some problems with the button design.
 There are no comma or question mark keys, something that most users would certainly miss.
 The carat, tilda and second asterisk keys are less important and should be replaced with other characters or eliminated entirely.

 The keyboard was built as a prototype, and one that Shaniqua can experiment with and provide feedback on to help build future keyboards for herself and other members of United Cerebral Palsy.
-This keyboard isn't perfect but it is something that she can use at her job.
+This keyboard isn't perfect but it is something that she can use at her job doing office work.
 I am very happy to have built this and am looking forward to the opportunity to present it to her.
-I am also looking forward to the opportunity to build more tools like this for disabled people as an ITP student; I learned a lot from this process and I can do even better next time.
+I am also looking forward to the opportunity to build more tools like this for disabled people as an ITP student; I learned a lot from this process and know I can do even better next time.